 The eggs I used here were fresher than I had hoped: older eggs are easier to peel.
 When I make deviled eggs, gnarly eggs are a real concern; however, I don't really worry about how the eggs look when making Scotch Eggs, because any rough spots will be covered up with sausage.

 To cover an egg with sausage, start with one prepared egg and one cold sausage ball.
-(Watch Video below!)
+(Watch the video!)

 - Place meatball in the center of a parchment square.
 Gently pat the meatball down until you have an oval that is about a ¼-inch thick, and roughly 3 eggs long and 2 eggs wide.